-In a large saucepan over medium heat stir coconut oil, sugar, salt and syrup until melted and warm.
-Combine hot water and baking soda in a small dish, immediately add to saucepan and stir well—mixture will bubble and foam.
+In a large saucepan over medium heat stir coconut oil, sugar, salt, and syrup until melted and warm.
+Combine hot water and baking soda in a small dish, immediately add to a saucepan and stir well—mixture will bubble and foam.

 Drop spoonfuls of mixture onto prepared trays (the cookies spread quite a bit so leave a few inches between each one) and bake 10 mins until just golden on the edges.